roccoblues/snake/README.md

 ## Rationale

-I was looking for a small project to start learning Rust when I stumbled upon [sssnake](https://github.com/AngelJumbo/sssnake) and decided to see if I could implement someting similar in Rust.
+I was looking for a small project to start learning Rust when I stumbled upon [sssnake](https://github.com/AngelJumbo/sssnake) and decided to see if I could implement something similar in Rust.

 ## Usage